 During his time, Alun has sung in many different choral groups ranging from large choruses to small chamber choirs.
 From 2001 to 2006 he conducted “Cantores Chamber Choir”, based in Berkshire, and presently sings with The Round Table Singers, Thames Voyces and with the church choir of St Michael’s, Sandhurst.

 Alun began composing at the age of 14 and his output covers orchestral, chamber, vocal, choral and instrumental work.
-This includes some 30 works for schools covering carols, songs, orchestral works, a sequence of graded works for a string group as well as aleatoric works for the class room ensemble.
-He is a member of both Sound and Music and of the Portsmouth District Composers’ Alliance.
-2003 saw the publication of “Spring of Bandusia” op 40 by Phylloscopus Publications.
+He is a member of Sound and Music, the Portsmouth District Composers’ Alliance and London Composers' forum.

 “Praeludium in tempore belli” op 65 was commended in the Oare International Composers’ Competition in 2003.